AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46703-product-customizable-options-drag-and-drop-doesnt-work-as-expected.md

 * [Quality Patches Tool released: a new tool to self-serve quality patches](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html?lang=en) in our support knowledge base.
 * [Check if patch is available for your Adobe Commerce issue using Quality Patches Tool](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/check-patch-for-magento-issue-with-magento-quality-patches.html?lang=en) in our support knowledge base.

-For info about other patches available in QPT, refer to [Patches available in QPT](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in Adobe Experience League.
+For info about other patches available in QPT, refer to [Patches available in QPT](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in the Quality Patches Tool guide.